DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Report copy.md

 |Standard deviation|1.526|1.162|1.017|0.982|
 |Proportion of Variance|0.259|0.150|0.120|0.115|
 |Cumulative Proportion|0.259|0.409|0.529|0.644|
-> Table 3 - shows us the individual and cumulative proporations of variance for the first 4 components
+> Table 3 - shows us the individual and cumulative proportions of variance for the first 4 components

 - PC1: Proportion of Variance = 0.259, Cumulative Proportion = 0.259
 - PC2: Proportion of Variance = 0.150, Cumulative Proportion = 0.409
 - PC3: Proportion of Variance = 0.120, Cumulative Proportion = 0.529
 - PC4: Proportion of Variance = 0.115, Cumulative Proportion = 0.644

-To explain at least 50% of the variability in the data, after PC1 and PC2, the cumulative proportion acounts for only 0.409, which is less than 50%.
+To explain at least 50% of the variability in the data, after PC1 and PC2, the cumulative proportion accounts for only 0.409, which is less than 50%.
 After PC3, the cumulative proportion reaches 0.529, exceeding 50%.
 So at least three principal components are necessary to explain at least 50% of the variability.

 ### Loadings